lcdcustodio/apigee/README.md

 <kbd>![Alt text](/pictures/07.png "Flask application")</kbd>

+* Type the deployment name

 <kbd>![Alt text](/pictures/08.png "Flask application")</kbd>

+* And finally click on deploy

 <kbd>![Alt text](/pictures/09.png "Flask application")</kbd>

 As you can see, we have a scrape_configs root key where we can define a list of jobs and specify the URL, metrics path, and the interval.
 If you'd like to read more about Prometheus configurations, feel free to visit the [official documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).